Soundscape R.Ed: Soundscape 32

-The Soundscape 32 was the rebadged version of the Soundscape R.Ed, which was originally manufactured by Soundscape Digital Technology Ltd.
+The Soundscape 32 was the rebadged version of the Soundscape R.Ed.
 After Mackie acquired the product in 2001, the product remained unchanged, but with little activity until 2002, when the Soundscape 32 was launched.
 Mackie had revamped the styling of the main rack unit, and the units was certainly more attractive, but internally it was unchanged from the original Soundscape R.Ed.